Results day, Clearing and Adjustment

 How to use Adjustment

-Adjustment opens on Thursday 13 August (A Level results day).
-It stays open until 31 August.
-Once you've registered for Adjustment and your CF has changed to a UF, you'll have five days to find a new course.
+Once you've registered for Adjustment and your conditional firm (CF) choice has changed to an unconditional firm (UF), you'll have five days to find a new course.
 If at the end of this five-day period you haven't found a new course, you'll still be able to accept your UF.

-- There's no vacancy list for Adjustment so you need to check course details and contact universities or colleges directly to enquire about vacancies
+- There's no vacancy list for Adjustment so you need to check course details and contact universities or colleges directly to ask about vacancies

 - When talking to the institutions, remember to say you’re applying through Adjustment and that you're just gathering information